 4.8.1 The Council will not grant an operator's licence for an operator with an operating base that is outside the Council's area.
-This is to ensure that proper regulation and enforcement measures may be taken by the Authority and is not intended to be a restraint of trade.
+This is to ensure that proper regulation and enforcement measures may be taken by the Authority and is not a restraint of trade.